zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     As you can see, the data is shown in its native JSON format, i.e. there are no columns in the table for each identifier (movie_id, sku, list price, and so on).
 So how can we query this table if there is only one column?

-## STEP 2 - A Simple Query Over JSON Data
+## Task 2: A Simple Query Over JSON Data

 1. As a first step, let's show you how to query  JSON data using SQL.
 We can use special notation within our SQL query to convert the content above into a more normal looking table containing columns and rows.
 This approach is known as Simple Dot Notation and it looks very similar to the way we have constructed previous queries.
 Here is our first query which you can run in your SQL Worksheet: